apache/hudi/rfc/rfc-77/rfc-77.md

 | rider       | string      |
 | city        | string      |

-`uuid` is the `record-key` column and a SI is build on the `city` column.
+`uuid` is the `record-key` column and a SI is built on the `city` column.
 Few details to be noted:
 1. Base files in the MDT are sorted (HFile) by the 'record-key' for the records stored in the MDT.
 For the MDT partition hosting SI, records are sorted by `secondary-key`.
-The log file entries are not sorted.
 2. Base file will never contain a tombstone record (record mergers never write tombstone or deleted records into base file)

 Base File Entries:
 ```
+chennai -> c8abbe79-8d89-47ea-b4ce-4d224bae5bfa
 los-angeles -> 9909a8b1-2d15-4d3d-8ec9-efc48c536a01
 los-angeles -> 9809a8b1-2d15-4d3d-8ec9-efc48c536a01
-chennai -> c8abbe79-8d89-47ea-b4ce-4d224bae5bfa
 sfo -> 334e26e9-8355-45cc-97c6-c31daf0df330
 sfo -> 334e26e9-8355-45cc-97c6-c31daf0df329
 ```